 The effects of this disease, known as Sudden Oak Death (SOD), could be especially harmful to spotted owl habitat in the Bear and Mattole watersheds on HRC lands where the hardwood component of habitat is most prevalent.
-However, the most recent evaluations of the extent of SOD in southern Humboldt County show only sporadic incidence, subject to continued monitoring (Courtney et al. 2008).
+Although the most recent evaluations of the extent of SOD in southern Humboldt County show only sporadic incidence (Courtney et al. 2008), continued monitoring indicates that these infestations are spreading and have reached the Decker Creek and Bull Creek watersheds on the southern boundary of HRC lands.
+Yearly weather patterns are thought to significantly influence the reproduction and spread of this disease.

-SOD survey and monitoring results from 2008 to 2014 on HRC lands indicate evidence (positive stream samples and known infected trees) of the pathogen in the Canoe Creek, Thompson Creek, and Elk Creek planning watersheds as well as positive stream samples from the Lower Larabee planning watershed (source of infection is likely off property to the east).
+SOD survey and monitoring results from 2008 to 2015 on HRC lands indicate evidence (positive stream samples and known infected trees) of the pathogen in the Canoe Creek, Decker Creek, Bull Creek, Thompson Creek, and Elk Creek planning watersheds as well as positive stream samples from the Lower Larabee planning watershed (the source of infection is likely off property to the east).
 All of these sites are located in the greater Upper Eel watershed.

 Additionally, there have been positive stream samples taken from the Grizzly Creek and Stevens Creek planning watersheds in the greater Van Duzen watershed, the location and extent of the infection there is still under investigation.